4 Surprising Ways Birth Control Could Affect Your Future Fertility

 The underlying cause of these symptoms may very well be due to polycystic ovarian syndrome (PCOS), hypothalamic amenorrhea, thyroid disease, or other medical conditions that can lead to infertility or difficulty conceiving.
 This means that if you used birth control for symptom management, then you may find it difficult to get pregnant when you stop.
 Does this mean birth control causes fertility struggles?
 No, but it likely prolongs the time it will take women to address their health problems, potentially putting them behind the eight ball when they do eventually decide they want to get pregnant.

-It's also important to note that there are women with a history of regular periods who report missing periods (amenorrhea) after discontinuing hormonal birth control, which has been termed post-pill amenorrhea.
+It's also important to note that there are women with a history of regular periods who report missing periods within six months of discontinuing hormonal birth control.
+This symptom has been termed post-pill amenorrhea.

 2. Depleting antioxidants.

 Almost 20% of women seeking treatment for infertility show signs of advanced ovarian aging.
 Antioxidants protect our cells from free radicals and are crucial in ovarian health.
 How does birth control fit into this?
-The pill is known to deplete antioxidants like CoQ10, vitamin E, vitamin C, and selenium.
+The pill is associated with depletion of antioxidants like CoQ10, vitamin E, vitamin C, and selenium.